 Guide to What Are The Different Types Of Polyamory?

-Polyamory, at its core, is about the capacity to love multiple people simultaneously in a consent/" target="_blank" rel="noopener">consensual and ethical manner.
+Polyamory, at its core, is about the capacity to love multiple people simultaneously in a consensual and ethical manner.
 However, not all polyamorous relationships are structured the same way.
 From hierarchical systems to egalitarian models and solo polyamory to relationship anarchy, there is no “one-size-fits-all” approach.
 In this guide, we’ll break down the various types of polyamory, examine their unique characteristics, and discuss how each model can impact your emotional well-being, communication dynamics, and lifestyle choices.

 Quick Links to Useful Sections